anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 -	Passwords must contain at least 8 characters
 -	Passwords must contain at least one upper case letter, one lower case letter and one non-alphabetic character

-For passwords updates, the identity of users must be verified before providing new passwords.
+For passwords updates, the identity of users must be verified before permitting a password change.

 Passwords must be securely stored and transmit in an encrypted format.
 Password files must be stored separately from application system data.